SOUTHERN MEXICO BIRDING TOUR: DETAILED ITINERARY

 Later we will drive to the lovely town of San Cristobal de las Casas for a two nights stay in the highlands of Chiapas.

 Southern Mexico: Day 4 San Cristobal de las Casas is situated at an altitude of 2100m (roughly 6900ft) in a pine-clad mountain valley and was founded in 1528.
 It exudes a distinctive colonial atmosphere with its arcaded palaces, red-tiled dwellings with charming patios and many old churches.
 The colourful craftwork markets are famous and the area is inhabited by several Indian tribes with eloquent names like Tenejapan, Chamulan and Zinacanteco.
 The whole region has long been neglected by the Mexican government and this led to an independence movement that has come to terms with the Mexican government only relatively recently.
 There is still a strong military presence in the area.

-If we are really lucky we will find White-breasted Hawk (a member of the Sharp-shinned Hawk complex) or Black-capped Siskin, both of which are regional endemics.
+If we are really lucky we will find White-breasted Hawk or Black-capped Siskin, both of which are regional endemics.

 Birds of wider distribution we are likely to encounter in the San Cristobal area include White-throated Swift, Northern Flicker (of the distinctive Guatemalan race, sometimes split as Guatemalan Flicker), Greater Pewee, Band-backed Wren, Eastern Bluebird, Mountain Thrush, Nashville, Townsend’s and Hermit Warblers, Slate-throated Whitestart, Common Bush Tanager, Rufous-collared Sparrow and Black-headed Siskin.